Pallet Racking Permit Requirements in BC

 Already Have Racking?
 You May Still Need an Inspection

 If you’re moving into a new space or reusing older racking, don’t assume it’s good to go.
 Permits, seismic certifications, and inspections may still be required, even for used systems.
-Damaged, corroded, or outdated racking components must be inspected and replaced as needed to comply with WorkSafeBC’s current regulations and manufacturer specifications.
+Damaged, corroded, or outdated racking components must be inspected and replaced as needed to comply with WorkSafeBC racking regulations and manufacturer specifications.

 Ready to Get Started?